Aryashii/ObjectTrackingSurveillance/README.md

 I have hardcoded YOLO config, weights, and class names files along with the output video path are currently in main.cpp to keep it simple while experimenting locally.
 If running on a differnt system, you must: \
 Ensure the weights/ and recordings/ folders exist.\
 Update the paths inside main.cpp \
-The test_tracker.exe may be located inside a subdirectory within the build/ folder, depending on your CMake configuration.
+The test_tracker.exe may be located inside a subdirectory within the build/ folder, depending on your CMake configuration. \
+The deloverables/ folder contains the Project Report and a short demo video.